ryanpeh/SmartNUS/docs/UserGuide.md

 * At least one of the optional fields must be provided.

-* Editing Tags
+* Edit Tags
   * When editing tags, the existing tags of the question will be removed i.e adding of tags is not cumulative.
   * You can remove all the question’s tags by typing `t/` without specifying any tags after it.

-* Editing Answers/Options
+* Edit Answers/Options
   * If editing the answers of a question, all option(s) and answer(s) must be valid for the type of question being edited.
   * Multiple Choice Question: Specify all three incorrect options (`opt/`) and one correct answer (`ans/`)
   * True/False Question: Only specify the correct answer (`ans/`), which must be “T” or “F”